alex-kinokon/jsx-dom/README.md

 ## Browser Support

-There is no support for Internet Explorer, although it will very likely work if you bring your own polyfill.
+There is no support for Internet Explorer.

 ## Known Issues